substance/examples/README.md

 # Substance Examples

 Here you can find a number of examples that cover various Substance API's.
-If you are new to Substance, check them out in the following order:

 ## Install